Application Rationalization Approach Tool How to Compile a List of Applications

 …

-In the list internal consistency is tried to accomplish.
+In the list, internal consistency is tried to accomplish.
 Every attribute in this list should also be defined.
-If this application list has some state of completeness you can use it to create your application landscape map.
+If this application list is complete, you can use it to create your application landscape map.

 Read more about a suitable tool for Application Rationalization